• Skip to main content

 How to Disable Web Results in Windows Search

-By default, the Search Box on your Windows 10 and 11 computers is designed to bring up suggestions from the Internet, in addition to results from local search performed on the Hard Disk of your computer.
+The default option in Windows Search is bring up “web results” or suggestions from the Internet, in addition to Local Search Results from data stored locally on the Hard Disk of your computer.

-This happens, because Windows search is built on Microsoft’s Bing Search Engine which also powers Internet Explorer and Microsoft’s Edge browser.
+This happens, because Windows Search is built on Microsoft’s Bing Search Engine, which is basically a Search Engine that Powers Internet Explorer and Microsoft’s Edge browser.

-Another good reason for disabling Web Suggestions would be to speed up Windows Search by limiting its to the Local Hard Disk on your computer.
+Another good reason for disabling Web Results/Suggestions in Windows Search is to speed up Windows Search by limiting its Focus to the Local Hard Disk of the computer.

 1. Limit Windows Search Index to Local Hard Disk

-An easy way to prevent Web Results from appearing in Windows Search is by limiting Windows Search only to the Hard Drive on your computer.
-If this does not work, try the Registry fix.
+An easy way to prevent Web Results from appearing in Windows Search is by limiting Windows Search to the Hard Disk on your computer.
+If this does not work, you can try the Registry fix.

 Modify Windows Search Option